MethukaPasandul/SpeechFlow/README.md

 - Displays transcribed text in real-time.
 - user can save transcribed texts or copy to clipboard.
 - allow user to remove saved texts.
+- user can trascribe from many laguages, such as Mandarin, German, Thai...

 ## Installation